infinum/frontend-handbook/Angular/Angular guidelines and best practices/Working with forms.md

 Reactive forms are also a bit easier to hook into RxJS pipelines.

-## Our own library for working with forms!
+# NgxFormObject - our own library for working with forms!

 Since we mostly use reactive forms, we've created a library, which makes things a bit easier.
 The library in question is [ngx-form-object](https://github.com/infinum/ngx-form-object).
 Check out the project's README on GitHub to find out how to use it.